benem3000/mcspatched/README.md

 To ensure your system properly imports the signing keys and policies, this is a two-step rebase process.

 ### 1. Rebase to the Unsigned Image & Stage MOK
-_Cammands given are used in your terminal (Ctrl+Alt+T)_
+_Commands given are used in your terminal (Ctrl+Alt+T)_

 First, rebase to the unverified registry to pull down the initial image containing the proper signing keys and policies:

 `rpm-ostree rebase ostree-unverified-registry:ghcr.io/benem3000/mcspatched-bazzite:latest`

 **If you have Secure Boot enabled:** You must instruct your firmware to trust the custom Machine Owner Key (MOK) used to sign the module.
-Navigate to the Releases page of this repository and download the `public_key.der` file attached to the latest release.
-Run the following command to import the public key:
+Because the key is pre-packaged in the custom image, simply run the following command to stage the public key:

-`sudo mokutil --import public_key.der`
+`sudo mokutil --import /usr/share/mcspatched/public_key.der`

 *(You will be prompted to create a temporary password.
 Remember this password, as you will need it during the next boot phase.)*